sharmainec/tp/docs/DeveloperGuide.md

 1. Export successfully overwrites existing file content.
     1. Prerequisites: An empty file named `file.csv` should already exist in the `data` directory.
     1. Test case: `export file.csv`<br>
-       Expected: The contents of `file.csv` have been overwriten to contain the flashcard data as per the previous test cases.
+       Expected: The contents of `file.csv` have been overwritten to contain the flashcard data as per the previous test cases.

 ### Importing flashcards from CSV file
 The `data` directory in this section refers to the directory named `data` which is located in the same directory as the jar file to be tested.